Dr. Michael R. Willig, Ph.D.Michael Willig

 Relevant Employment History

-- 2005-Present: Professor of Ecology and Evolutionary Biology at University of Connecticut.
+• 2005-2024: Professor of Ecology and Evolutionary Biology at University of Connecticut.

 Research Interests

 In general, my research is multidisciplinary and characterized by rigorous quantitative approaches to questions relevant to ecology, biogeography, and conservation biology, all considered from an evolutionary perspective.
 My investigative approach is based on both manipulative and observational experiments, as well as on modeling exercises.
 My research is strongly organismal in nature and is not limited by taxonomic constraints, as evidenced by publications concerning bacteria, fungi, plants, snails, insects, reptiles, birds, and mammals.
-Nonetheless, the major thrust of my research has concerned terrestrial mammals, especially those in tropical regions.
+Nonetheless, the major thrust of my research has concerned terrestrial mammals or gastropods, especially those in tropical regions.

 I have broad experience conducting field research in a diversity of habitats, including both aquatic and terrestrial environments.
 Aquatic research has focused on phytotelmata, streams, and ephemeral lakes (e.g., playas).
 Terrestrial work has been conducted in semiarid tropical thorn-scrub, tropical grassland-savanna, tropical rainforest, subtropical forest, and temperate forest.
-As a consequence, I currently have or recently have had funded research programs in Paraguay(NSF), Brazil(USDA), Puerto Rico(NSF), Peru(NIH), and the U.S. (NSF).
+As a consequence, I have had funded research programs in Brazil (USDA), Paraguay (NSF), Peru (NIH and NSF), Puerto Rico (NSF and USDA), and the continental USA (NSF).

-Moreover, much of my research assumes broad temporal and synthetic perspectives as a consequence of my association with the Long-Term Ecological Research Program (LTER) in the Luquillo Mountains of Puerto Rico (e.g., over 80 peer-reviewed books, book chapters, or journal articles have been publishedas a consequence of my participation in the LTER Program) and the National Center for Ecological Analysis and Synthesis (NCEAS) in Santa Barbara.
-As my research has matured, especially during the last five years, substantial efforts at synthesis have been directed to research in biodiversity that is related to (1) disturbance ecology, (2) environmental, especially those associated with latitude and elevation, and (3) conservation.
-In addition, I recently co-edited and contributed chapters toTheory of Ecology(Scheiner & Willig, 2011), a book that explores the conceptual infrastructure of a variety of sub-disciplines in ecology, thereby providing insight into profitable directions for future research, especially that which achieves more than incremental increases in the understanding of ecological patterns and processes.
+As my research has matured, especially during the last 15 years, substantial efforts at synthesis have been directed to research in biodiversity that is related to (1) disturbance ecology, (2) environmental gradients, especially those associated with latitude or elevation, and (3) conservation.
+For example, I recently co-edited and contributed chapters to Theory of Ecology (Scheiner & Willig, 2011).
+This book explores the conceptual infrastructure of a variety of ecological sub-disciplines, and integrates them into an overarching theoretic construct.
+In doing so, it provides insight into profitable directions for future research, especially that which achieves more than incremental increases in the understanding of the causes and consequences of ecological patterns or processes.

 Finally, I am a co-editor and contributing author on two other books that integrate ecological understanding based on research in the Luquillo Mountains of Puerto Rico.
-One,Disturbance and Recovery in a Tropical Forest: Long-Term Research in the Luquillo Mountains of Puerto Rico(Brokaw et al., 2012) is a synthesis of long-term research that integrates population, community and biogeochemical perspectives to understand the spatial and temporal dynamics associated with natural and anthropogenic disturbances.
-The other,Ecological Gradient Analyses in a Tropical Ecosystem(Gonzalez et al, 2012), explores environmental gradients in climatic, abiotic, and biotic characteristics that vary with elevation in northeastern Puerto Rico.
+One, Disturbance and Recovery in a Tropical Forest: Long-Term Research in the Luquillo Mountains of Puerto Rico (Brokaw et al., 2012) is a synthesis of long-term research that integrates population, community and biogeochemical perspectives to understand the spatial and temporal dynamics associated with natural and anthropogenic disturbances.
+The other, Ecological Gradient Analyses in a Tropical Ecosystem (Gonzalez et al, 2012), explores environmental gradients in climatic, abiotic, and biotic characteristics that vary with elevation in northeastern Puerto Rico.
 Both tomes explore ecological understanding from basic and applied perspectives, and incorporate a mix of empirical and theoretical research.

 Research Foci